cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 bunch of wrapper types.

 ### Traits are still explicit
-In general, I prefer *explicit* behavior to *implicit* behavior.
+In general, I prefer explicit behavior to implicit behavior.

-One advantage of *trait* implementations being explicit is that it's easy to tell that a type implements a *trait* correctly.
-In *Rust*, if your implementation uses the wrong name or method type, then you'll catch it then and there.
+One advantage of trait implementations being explicit is that it's easy to tell that a type implements a trait correctly.
+In Rust, if your implementation uses the wrong name or method type, then you'll catch it then and there.
-In *Go*, you'll only catch this once you try and assign this type to a given *interface*.
+In Go, you'll only catch this once you try and assign this type to a given interface.

-The two guidelines for where *trait* implementations should lie keeps things much more orderly.
-It's very easy to know what existing types a *trait* decided to provide implementations for, since they all have to be located next to the *trait* itself.
+The two guidelines for where trait implementations should lie keeps things much more orderly.
+It's very easy to know what existing types a trait decided to provide implementations for, since they all have to be located next to the trait itself.

 # Summary
-Different languages have different ways of implementing *interface*-like concepts.
-The main axes in the design space are *explicit* vs *implicit* implementation, and working with existing types or not.
+Different languages have different ways of implementing interface-like concepts.
+The main axes in the design space are explicit vs implicit implementation, and working with existing types or not.

-*Rust*'s position of working with existing types in an *explicit* way is the best, in my opinion.
+Rust's position of working with existing types in an explicit way is the best, in my opinion.